monsterlimo/gpconnect/pages/development/fhirResourceGuidance/fhir_resource_guidance_location.md

 summary: "Population requirements for the Location FHIR Resource"
 ---

+## Resource Description ##

+A location resource represents a physical location such as a GP Surgery building or the location of a branch surgery.
+Locations could also represent specific rooms or building but for GP Connect our use cases and capabilities currently only use the location of a GP Surgery or the location of a branch surgery, specifically for the use within appointment management capability.

 The headings below list the elements of the Location resource and describe how to populate and consume them.

 {% include tip.html content="You'll find it helpful to read it in conjunction with the underlying [Location profile definition](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-Location-1)." %}